snitch-org/snitch/README.md

  - `-v,--verbosity <quiet|normal|high|full>`: select level of detail for test events.
  - `   --color <always|default|never>`: enable/disable colors in the default reporter.

-The following options are provided for compatibility with *Catch2*:
+The following options are provided for compatibility with _Catch2_:
  - `   --colour-mode <ansi|default|none>`: enable/disable colors in the default reporter.

+### Selecting which tests to run

-The positional arguments are used to select which tests to run.
+The command-line arguments (other than options starting with `--`) are used to select which tests to run.
 If no positional argument is given, all test cases will be run, except those that are explicitly hidden with special tags (see [Tags](#tags), and see also the note below on filtering hidden tests).
+Otherwise, each argument is a "filter" that is applied to the list of test cases.

 A filter may contain any number of "wildcard" character, `*`, which can represent zero or more characters.
 For example:
  - `ab*` will include all test cases with names starting with `ab`.